AFAskar/Imamu-CCIS-Report-Template/README.md

   heading-numbering: "1.1", // OPTIONAL: Numbering of the document
   lang: "ar", // OPTIONAL: Supported languages: "en" (default if ommited), "ar", "fr"
-  features: ("full-page-chapter-title", "header-chapter-name"), // All features are optional and not activated by default.
+  features: ("full-page-chapter-title", "header-chapter-name","fancy-codeblocks"), // All features are optional and not activated by default.
 Include the desire features.
   accent-color: rgb("#ff4136") // OPTIONAL: Change the default accent color of the document )
 ```